-The North Indian States List According to the Ministry of Home Affairs
+North Indian States List (Ministry of Home Affairs)

-Since the descriptions of the north Indian states differ according to various government bodies, most of the administrative work is carried out according to the rules laid down by the Ministry of Home Affairs.
-Here's India's north zone states list as laid down by the MHA: -
+Since the names of the North Indian States differ according to various government bodies, most of the administrative work is carried out according to the rules laid down by the Ministry of Home Affairs (MHA).
+Here are the names of the northern states of India, as mentioned by the MHA.

 Manohar Lal Khattar